 Time management has always been a struggle with kids...and that was before they were home all day, every single day, with all of their "time sinks" at arm's length.

-One the main challenges is that time for kids isn’t managed or tracked by clocks.
+For younger kids, one the main challenges is that time isn’t really managed or tracked by clocks.
 Instead, it’s meals, school, homework, play, and other events that let them know what time it is and where they should be.

 With such a fragile system - and especially now as they are missing a few key markers - it’s no wonder some kids have trouble when it comes to spending too much time in one area (ahem, social media), and too little time in another (ahem, learning).